Lipoprotein(a) Genomics

 About

-Genetic variation in the LPA gene explains up to 90% of lipoprotein(a) [Lp(a)] plasma concentrations in the population but the genetic mechanisms that govern the individual lipoprotein(a) concentrations are still poorly understood.
-We are interested in understanding how functional genetic variants in LPA create the huge variance in lipoprotein(a) concentrations that we observe between individuals and across ancestries.
-A major part of our work concerns also the investigation of mutations located in the KIV-2 repeat region of the LPA gene.
-This repetitive region can encompass up to 70% of the coding sequence of the gene, but due to its complex structure, it has not been accessible until recently.
-By combining the computational expertise of the institute in the detection of low-level mutations, molecular biology and genetics and our long-standing experience in Lp(a) research, we have developed a comprehensive genetic toolset capable of adressing many difficult aspects of Lp(a) genetics.
+Genetic variation in the LPA gene explains up to 90% of lipoprotein(a) [Lp(a)] plasma concentrations in the population but the genetic mechanisms that govern the individual lipoprotein(a) concentrations are poorly understood.
+We investigate how functional genetic variants in LPA create the huge variance in lipoprotein(a) concentrations that we observe between individuals and across ancestries.
+A major part of our work concerns the investigation of mutations located in the KIV-2 repeat region of the LPA gene.
+This repetitive region can encompass up to 70% of the coding sequence of the gene, but, due to its complex structure, it has not been accessible until recently.
+By combining the computational expertise of the institute in the detection of low-level mutations, advanced molecular techniques genetics and our long-standing experience in Lp(a) research, we have developed a comprehensive genetic toolset capable of adressing many difficult aspects of Lp(a) genetics.
+Additionally, we enjoy exploring the potential of nanopore sequencing and other emerging genetic technologies to tackle tough genetic questions across disciplines.

-Nanopore sequencing is a new sequencing technology that allows sequencing DNA and RNA molecules by monitoring fluctuations in the ionic current while a DNA or RNA strand moves through a pore embedded in a bilayer.
-Unlike other technologies, Nanopore sequencing provides data in realtime, allows read lengths up to several megabases, reads directly the native target molecule, provides true single molecule data and keeps information about epigenetic modifications.
-Despite a still higher error rate than NGS, these advantages make it an appealing technology to target complex genes with structural variants and extensive homologies like the LPA gene.
+Nanopore sequencing allows sequencing DNA and RNA molecules by monitoring fluctuations in the ionic current while a DNA or RNA strand moves through a protein pore.
+Unlike other technologies, Nanopore sequencing provides data in real-time, allows up to megabase-sized read lengths, reads directly the native target molecule, provides true single molecule data and keeps information about epigenetic modifications.
 It also allows direct phasing of variants over long DNA segments, which is of special use in Lp(a) genetics.
-In our lab we explore applications of this technologies in Lp(a) genetics, but also beyond.
+These features make it an appealing technology to target complex genes with structural variants and extensive homologies like the LPA gene.
+We explore applications of this technologies in Lp(a) genetics and beyond (human genetics, variant phasing, DNA/RNA epigenetics and metagenomics).

 Earlier Team Members and Students